 A concentration gradient occurs when a solute is more concentrated in one area than another.
+A concentration gradient is alleviated through diffusion, though membranes can hinder diffusion and maintain a concentration gradient.

 Over time, solutes always move down their concentration gradient to “try” to produce an equal concentration throughout the whole solution.
+So, the concentration gradient above would eventually disappear as the ions of salt diffused throughout the entire tank.

 This can be easily demonstrated at home by adding a drop of food coloring to a glass of water.
 At first, the food coloring will only occupy the small spot in the water glass where it was added.
 But over time, the colored particles will spread, creating an equal distribution of colored particles throughout the bottom of the glass.